radishface/ClassicSponzaUnreal/README.md

 To access the flythrough sequence and screenshot cameras, simply drag and drop the **SponzaCinematics** level into the **Levels** window after following the steps above.

+## Troubleshooting

+### LIGHTING NEEDS TO BE REBUILT message in the viewport
+1. In the top menu bar, navigate to **Build > GPU Lightmass**.
+2. In the window that opens, uncheck the **Viewport Realtime is ON** checkmark.
+This will speed up the baking process.
+3. Click on the green **Build Lighting** button.
+You can also build the lighting using the old CPU Lightmass, though keep in mind that the results will not be the same.

+### REFLECTION CAPTURES NEED TO BE REBUILT message in the viewport
+1. In the top menu bar, navigate to **Build > Build Reflection Captures**.
+2. Wait for the process to complete.

 ## Credits

 - Sponza model authored by Frank Meinl at [Crytek](https://www.crytek.com/).